-The FairWild Foundation therefore developed a Standard to meet this need.
-The FairWild Standard assesses the harvest and trade of wild plants against various ecological, social and economic requirements.
-Use of the FairWild Standard helps support efforts to ensure plants are managed, harvested and traded in a way that maintains populations in the wild and benefits rural producers.
+The FairWild Standard assess the harvest and trade of wild plants, fungi and lichen against various ecological, social and economic requirements.
+Use helps support efforts to ensure resources are managed, harvested and traded sustainably, providing benefits to rural producers.

-The current FairWild Standard (version 2.0) was developed through a combination of an original FairWild Standard with the International Standard for Sustainable Wild Collection (ISSC-MAP) developed, see History.
+The current version (2.0) was developed through a combination of an original FairWild Standard (version 1.0) with the International Standard for Sustainable Wild Collection of Medicinal and Aromatic Plants (ISSC-MAP).
+For further background, see History.